 Continuation of RUSS 101.

 Requisite: RUSS 101 or equivalent.
 Limited to 15 students per section.
 Spring semester.
-Senior Lecturer Babyonyshev.2016-17: Not offered
+Senior Lecturer Babyonyshev.2016-17: Offered in Spring 2017

 This course stresses vocabulary building and continued development of speaking and listening skills.
 Active command of Russian grammar is steadily increased.
 Readings from authentic materials in fiction, non-fiction and poetry.
 Brief composition assignments.
 Five meetings per week, including a conversation hour and a drill session.

 Requisite: RUSS 102 or the equivalent.
 This will ordinarily be the appropriate course placement for students with two to three years of high school Russian.
 Limited to 15 students.
 Fall semester.
 Professor Ciepiela.2016-17: Offered in Fall 2016

 Continuation of RUSS 201.

 Requisite: RUSS 201 or equivalent.
 Limited to 15 students.
 Spring semester.
 Professor Ciepiela.2016-17: Offered in Spring 2017